MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 27
-Psychological safety is the responsibility of every single team member, so explicitly expect everyone to take that responsibility.
+Every team member is responsible for psychological safety, so express that as an explicit expectation.
 Some will take to it more naturally than others, some will need coaching and training—we all have strengths and weaknesses.

 ---
 ### 28